 If you realise a capital gain from an investment during the year, you could consider offsetting this by selling a poorly performing investment that no longer suits your needs.
 This would trigger a capital loss, which could reduce your tax payable, as well as potentially releasing money to invest in new investment opportunities.

 If you have a geared asset like a rental property, and you have capital to inject, some lenders may allow you to prepay 12 months interest on your investment loan.
 This will effectively bring forward your tax deduction into the current year and could help offset any capital gains or additional income you’ve earned.

-Our daily routines have changed since COVID-19 and the ATO has stepped in to make it easier when claiming deductions that reflect the new working environment.
+Our daily routines have changed for many people since COVID-19 and the ATO has stepped in to make it easier when claiming deductions that reflect the new working environment.

-To streamline claiming a deduction for additional running costs while working from home, the ATO has introduced a simplified method for the 2020/21 financial year so you can claim a flat rate of 80 cents per hour for all running expenses, rather than calculating an amount for each individual expense.
+To streamline claiming a deduction for additional running costs while working from home, the ATO has introduced a simplified method for the 2020/21 and 2021/22 financial years so you can claim a flat rate of 80 cents per hour for all running expenses, rather than calculating an amount for each individual expense.
 Expenses include:

 Of course, you can still calculate your actual running expenses if you prefer.